 After spending his early career on Wall Street and as an entrepreneur, Ron Blue became a Christian in his early 30s.
-Since 1979 he has held a God-given passion to help Christians plan and manage their finances in order to maximize Kingdom giving.
-Over time Ron has pursued this passion in several ways.
-He's the founder of Ronald Blue & Company, the largest fee-only Christian financial-planning firm in the country.
-He has authored 20 books on biblical financial stewardship, including Master Your Money, The Complete Guide to Faith-Based Family Finances, and Surviving Financial Meltdown.
+Since 1979 he has held a Godgiven passion to help Christians plan and manage their finances in order to maximize Kingdom giving.
+Over time Ron has pursued this passion in several different ways.
+He is the founder of Ronald Blue & Company, now Ronald Blue Trust, the largest fee-only Christian financial-planning firm in the country.
+He has authored 26 books on biblical financial stewardship, including Master Your Money, The Complete Guide to Faith-Based Family Finances, and Surviving the Financial Meltdown.
 In 2003 he helped establish Kingdom Advisors, a ministry that trains financial advisers to integrate biblical wisdom into their client advice.
-In 2012 Ron partnered with Indiana Wesleyan University to establish the Ron Blue Institute for Financial Planning, dedicated to multiplying the message of biblical financial wisdom in the public and academic sectors through curriculum development and thought leadership.
+In 2012 Ron partnered with Indiana Wesleyan University to establish the Ron Blue Institute, dedicated to multiplying the message of biblical financial wisdom in the church and academic sectors through curriculum development and thought leadership.

 Ron holds a BS and an MBA from Indiana University, as well as an honorary doctorate from Indiana Wesleyan University.
-He and his wife, Judy, live in Atlanta, Georgia.
-They have five children and 13 grandchildren.
+He and his wife, Judy, live in Bloomington, Indiana.
+They have five children, 13 grandchildren, and four great grandchildren.